techthoughts2/pwshPlaces/docs/Search-GMapText.md

 Text based search for finding places based on a provided string and optional parameters.
 Text search is especially useful for making ambiguous queries when searching for places.
-Returned results can be heavily biased based on factors such as including a location in the query iteself, or by providing direct location information in optional parameters.
+Returned results can be heavily biased based on factors such as including a location in the query itself, or by providing direct location information in optional parameters.
 By default 20 results are returned from a standard search.
 You can increase this to a maximum of 60 places results by providing the AllSearchResults switch.